Showing posts with label Portugal. Show all posts

 Two cheeses

 On the left is an Alentejo sheep cheese.
-It is close textured with a gentle flavour, but a pleasing tang in the finish.
+It is close textured with a gentle flavour, but a pleasing tang at the finish.
 (For more on Alentejo cheese see Eating and Drinking the Alentejo).
 On the right an Azores cheese made with mixed cow, goat and sheep milk – I don’t know of anywhere else that mixes milks.
 It is soft and creamy with a delicate flavour but a sumptuous texture.

 Fish